 - A jacket and/or sweater

 Participants should be prepared to use at least 500 rounds of ammunition.
 Semi-Automatic users will need 3 magazines and Revolver users will need speed loaders or speed strips.
 Don’t forget your eye and ear protection!
 Hats are a good idea too.
 We will be working at an outdoor facility, so dress for the weather.
 You should pack water or snacks if desired since there are no facilities nearby.

 We reserve the right to require attendees of this course to participate in a firearms skills assessment session prior to admission into this class.

 Students must have completed prior to attending this class an Inland Training Basic Pistol Training Class or some other basic “Handgun Training”, the Intermediate Handgun Course, and the Advanced Handgun class.
 We do not allow students to attend this training unless we consider them safe and competent at gun handling before they come.

 We limit this course to 4 Students per Instructor maximum to ensure each student obtains the attention and coaching this type of skills-building course should provide.
 (This session may be scheduled with as few as 2 participants)

 Approx 5 Hours

 Enrollment and Payment:

-You will need to complete one course enrollment form for each student attending.
-Remember to bring a copy of the completed enrollment/waiver form with you the day of the Class.
+You will need to complete a course Liability Waiver Form for each student attending and if you have paid by credit card either online or over the phone please remember to bring a copy of the completed enrollment/waiver form with you on the day of the class.